NuGet/NuGet.Client/CONTRIBUTING.md

    `.\build.ps1`

     > Note: You have to to run .\configure.ps1 and .\build.ps1 at least once in order for your build to succeed.

+    > In case you have build issues try cleaning the local repository using `git clean -xdf` and retry steps 3 and 4.

 1. Run unit and functional tests if inside Microsoft corpnet with

     `.\runTests.ps1`

-> In case you have build issues try cleaning the local repository using `git clean -xdf` and retry steps 3 and 4.
+1. Run dotnet code formatters and correct any errors.
+    * You can use `Format Document` in VS:

+       `Ctrl+K, Ctrl+D` or Edit > Advanced > Format Document (https://docs.microsoft.com/visualstudio/ide/default-keyboard-shortcuts-in-visual-studio?view=vs-2019#text-editor)

+    * You can use the dotnet CLI tool (https://github.com/dotnet/format):

+      `dotnet format --check --exclude cli packages submodules`

 ### Notable `build.ps1` switches